 - Graduate assistantships: These competitive positions offer the opportunity to work with an academic department providing research services in exchange for tuition remission.

 The Optional Practical Training (OPT) program allows international students who are in the U.S. with an F1 student visa to be employed in a field directly related to their course of study for a period of one year after graduating.
-If you are interested in pursuing OPT opportunities, contact the Intercultural Center (ICC) shortly after arriving on campus to find out about important deadlines and paperwork and to secure eligibility.
+If you are interested in pursuing OPT opportunities, contact the Office of International Students and Scholars (OISS) shortly after arriving on campus to find out about important deadlines and paperwork and to secure eligibility.

-The Intercultural Center (ICC) advocates for international students and their educational pursuits.
+The Office of International Students and Scholars (OISS) advocates for international students and their educational pursuits.
 It is responsible for compliance with immigration regulations for the University and serves as the home of the Multicultural Student Union and the International Student Organization.

 The Amica Center for Career Education offers a wide array of services, programs and resources to assist with every aspect of career development.Apply Now